intel/neural-compressor/neural_solution/docs/source/description_api.md

-# NeuralSolution OaaS API Documentation
+# Neural Solution OaaS API Documentation

-Welcome to NeuralSolution OaaS API documentation.
-This API documentation provides a detailed description of all the endpoints available in NeuralSolution OaaS API.
+Welcome to Neural Solution OaaS API documentation.
+This API documentation provides a detailed description of all the endpoints available in Neural Solution OaaS API.

 ## Base URL

-The base URL for NeuralSolution OaaS API is `{host_ip}:port`
+The base URL for Neural Solution OaaS API is `{host_ip}:port`

 ## Endpoints